LiuYuancheng/Power_Grid_Simulation_System/README.md

 - Interface to fetch online city weather data to adjust the solar and wind energy power generation.
 - Power link Interface to link to other digital equivalent system (such as railway and smart factory) to provide "power" status to link them together.

-The screen shot of the 2D Power Grid Physical-world Simulation is shown below:
+The screen shot of the 2D Power Grid Physical-world Simulation UI is shown below:

 ![](doc/img/rm_04.png)